The Bondi Protocol

 Innovative IVF treatment

-The Bondi Protocol is an innovative treatment developed by Dr Gavin Sacks based on his research into immune causes of recurrent miscarriage and repeated IVF failure.
+The Bondi Protocol is an innovative treatment developed by Dr Gavin Sacks based on his research into immune causes of recurrent miscarriage and repeated unsuccessful IVF cycles.

-Most cases of miscarriage and IVF failure relate to problems with the embryo that occur at random.
-In cases of repeated miscarriage or IVF failure, testing may reveal issues with the male or female partner’s genetics, the mother’s uterus, hormones, antibody or clotting systems, or the father’s sperm quality.
+Most cases of miscarriage and unsuccessful IVF cycles relate to problems with the embryo that occur at random.
+In cases of repeated miscarriage or multiple rounds of failing to fall pregnant with IVF, testing may reveal issues with the male or female partner’s genetics, the mother’s uterus, hormones, antibody or clotting systems, or the father’s sperm quality.

 However, sometimes these tests come back normal.
 In these cases, further testing of the mother’s immune system may reveal a potential issue affecting her ability to achieve a successful pregnancy.

 One of the main functions of the immune system is to identify and remove ‘foreign’ cells from the body.
-A ‘foreign’ cell is any cell that doesn’t match the person’s genetics, including viruses, bacterial cells and cancer cells.
+A ‘foreign’ cell is any cell that doesn’t match the person’s genetics, including viruses, bacterial cells and abnormally multiplying cells.

 However, an embryo is also a source of ‘foreign’ cells – half of the embryo’s cells match the father’s genetic material, not the mother’s.
 So, a successful pregnancy requires the mother’s immune system to not reject the embryo even though it contains ‘foreign’ cells.